Itshivamgithub/delta-demo1/README.md

 # delta-demo1
-this is demo for Git and Gthub demo
+this is demo for Git and Gthub class.